-- by providing this link: archive.softwareheritage.org/browse/origin/.
+A good way to cite the BHSA is by its DOI (Zenodo): doi.org/10.5281/zenodo.
+It is even better, to provide this link: archive.softwareheritage.org/browse/origin/.
 It points to the GitHub repo.

-- by referring to the Artic Vault: archiveprogram.github.com.
-The BHSA and Text-Fabric are in the Arctic Vault.
+The BHSA and Text-Fabric are in the Arctic Vault (archiveprogram.github.com).

 For a virtual exhibition on the history on the occasion of its 40th anniversary (1977-2017), see the website of the VU University Library.